 Ferrari Testarossa Price

-The original Ferrari Testarossa price was fairly steep $181,000 in 1989 and was also subject to a gas-guzzler tax of $2,700.
-Famously, the Testarossa Spider (the only official convertible version of the Testarossa in 1986) was auctioned off by Fiat chairman Gianni Agnelli’s family in 2016.
-The car was a commission for Agnelli’s twenty years of chairmanship for the company.
+The original Ferrari Testarossa price was fairly steep for its time, at $181,000 in 1989, and was also subject to a gas-guzzler tax of $2,700.
+Famously, the Testarossa Spider (the only official convertible version of the Testarossa in 1986) was auctioned off by Fiat chairman Gianni Agnelli's family in 2016.
+The car was a commission for Agnelli's twenty years of chairmanship for the company.

 Ferrari Testarossa Review

-From what reviews can be found, the Testarossa’s 12-cylinder engine was quite loud, which only added to the car’s appeal.
+From what reviews can be found, the Testarossa's 12-cylinder engine was quite loud, which only added to the car's appeal, and with the Ferrari Testarossa horsepower being a strong 385, it had bite to match its bark.
 It is also quite fast for its time.
 (Which we’ll dive into later on in this guide.)
 The Testarossa Spider, a variation of the original Testarossa, was only produced as a single model for Gianni Agnelli.
 Ferrari diehards constantly requested that the Spider see mass production, but Ferrari refused.
 This was because the variant had significant structural and spatial challenges that would be too difficult and costly to resolve for mass production.